Blog

 Participation Fee ¥2,000 + 1 drink

-Atmosphere Famous Ogikubo venue for blues sessions.
+Atmosphere A famous Ogikubo venue known for blues sessions.
 Welcomes beginners

-Address 5-16-15 Ogikubo, Suginami-ku (3 min walk from Ogikubo Station south exit)
+Address 5-16-15 Ogikubo, Suginami Ward, Tokyo (3 min walk from Ogikubo Station south exit)

-3 minutes walk from Ogikubo Station south exit.
-Known for regularly hosted blues sessions.
-The compact space creates close connection between performers and audience, perfect for feeling musical unity.
+Three minutes on foot from Ogikubo Station's south exit.
+Known for regular blues sessions, this live bar has an intimate setting where you feel close to the performers and experience musical unity.
 Ideal for blues session beginners.

 8. Blues Alley Japan (Meguro)